Mortgage

 If you have a decent amount of equity, you may be able to sell the house, pay your debts and still walk away with some money in your pocket.
 However, if you have low, no or negative equity, it may not make sense to sell.
 If the sale price won’t cover what you owe, and you’ll still owe a significant amount, you may want to hold off.

-Yes, having a forbearance in your past can affect your ability to get a new mortgage — but, due to the pandemic, it’s a little bit complicated exactly how.
-Prior to COVID, a forbearance generally meant that you’d have to wait 12 months before getting a new mortgage.
-However, if your forbearance was during COVID, it may not have affected your credit and may not make you subject to waiting periods.
+Yes, having a forbearance in your past can affect your ability to get a new mortgage — but, due to the COVID-19 pandemic, it’s a little bit complicated exactly how.
+Previously, a forbearance generally meant you’d have to wait 12 months before getting a new mortgage.
+However, if your forbearance is part of a COVID-era program that was extended, it may not have affected your credit and may not mean you are subject to waiting periods.

 If you agreed to make partial or reduced mortgage payments during your forbearance period, having missed any could also cause problems when you want to take out another mortgage.
 You may have to catch up on those missed payments, in addition to a waiting period, before you can take out another mortgage.
 Any waiting period that does apply will be determined by your future loan program.